Semi-Bandit Learning for Monotone Stochastic Optimization: Applications

-\F{{\cal F}} \paragraph{Combinatorial Prophet Inequalities.} The basic prophet inequality concept has also been extended to settings where there is some combinatorial feasibility constraint on the selected items.
-Here, we have $n$ items with reward $\varX_i\sim \D_i$ for each $i\in [n]$.
-In addition, there is a {\em downward-closed}~\footnote{Set family $\F$ is downward-closed if, for any $S\in \F$ we have $S'\in \F$ for every $S'\sse S$.} set family $\F\sse 2^{[n]}$ that represents a generic feasibility constraint; the selected subset must be in $\F$.
-The $n$ items arrive in a given fixed sequence.
-When item $i$ arrives, if $S\cup\{i\}\not\in \F$ where $S$ is the set of previously selected items then item $i$ is not considered for selection (and we do not observe $\varX_i$); otherwise, the policy observes the value of $\varX_i$ and selects/discards item $i$.
-Again, note that we only have semi-bandit feedback because only a subset of items is observed by the policy.
-The performance of an online policy is compared to the clairvoyant optimum $\OPT^*=\E\left[\max_{S\in \F} \sum_{i\in S} \varX_i\right]$.
-Many specific problems can be modeled in this manner: \begin{itemize} \item When $\F=\{S: |S|\le 1\}$, we get the classic prophet inequality, which has a $\frac12$ approximation. \item When $\F=\{S: |S|\le \kappa\}$, there is a $1-\frac1{\sqrt{\kappa+3}}$ approximation \citep{Alaei14,JiangMZ22}. \item When $\F$ corresponds to independent sets in a matroid, we obtain the matroid prophet inequality where again a $\frac12$ approximation is known~\citep{KleinbergW19}. \item When $\F$ is given by the intersection of $p$ matroids, a $\frac1{e(p+1)}$ approximation is known~\citep{FeldmanSZ21}. \item When $\F$ is given by matchings in a graph, a $0.337$ approximation is known~\citep{EzraFGT22}. \end{itemize} For the monotone property, note that we are comparing to the clairvoyant optimum $\OPT^*$ (not the optimal policy).
+The performance of an online policy is compared to the clairvoyant optimum \( \OPT^{*}=\E[\max_{S\in \F} \sum_{i\in S}\)\(\varX_i ]\).
+Many specific problems can be modeled in this manner: \begin{itemize} \item When $\F=\{S: |S|\le 1\}$, we get the classic prophet inequality, which has a $\frac12$ approximation. \item When $\F=\{S: |S|\le \kappa\}$, there is a $1-\frac1{\sqrt{\kappa+3}}$ approximation \citep{Alaei14,JiangMZ22}. \item When $\F$ corresponds to independent sets in a matroid, we obtain the matroid prophet inequality where again a $\frac12$ approximation is known~\citep{KleinbergW19}. \item When $\F$ is the intersection of $p$ matroids, a $\frac1{e(p+1)}$ approximation is known~\citep{FeldmanSZ21}. \item When $\F$ is given by matchings in a graph, a $0.337$ approximation is known~\citep{EzraFGT22}. \end{itemize} For the monotone property, note that we are comparing to the clairvoyant optimum $\OPT^*$ (not the optimal policy).
 So, it suffices to prove down-monotonicity for $\OPT^*$, which is immediate by stochastic dominance.
-The online policies in all these results are $1$-threshold policies.
+The online policies in all these results are $2$-threshold policies.
 For any fixed policy $\sigma$ and leaf $\ell$ (see \eqref{eq:representcts}), we have

-where $\F_{\ell}$ denotes the set of r.v.s selected by the policy $\sigma$ along the root-$\ell$ path.
-It is clear that this function is coordinate-monotone.
+where $S_{\ell}$ denotes the set of r.v.s selected by the policy $\sigma$ along the root-$\ell$ path.
+It is clear that this function is coordinate-wise monotone.
 Therefore, using Theorem~\ref{thm:main-cont}, we obtain $\alpha$-regret $O(n U \sqrt{T\log T})$ for all the above combinatorial prophet inequalities where $\alpha$ is the best (offline) approximation ratio; we assume that the r.v.s are $[0,U]$ bounded.

 Some approximate regret bounds can also be obtained from previous work on single-sample prophet inequalities~\citep{AzarKW14,RubinsteinWW20,CaramanisDFFLLP22}.
 While the regret bounds via this approach are better (independent of $T$), they need to compare to approximation ratios that are often worse than the usual (known distribution) setting.
 In particular, \cite{FLTWW024} obtained an approximation ratio of $(\frac14-\epsilon)$ for general matroids using $O_\epsilon(n\log^4n)$ total samples, which implies a learning algorithm having $\left(\frac14-\epsilon\right)$-regret of $O_\epsilon(n\log^4n)$.
 In contrast, our results imply $\frac12$-regret of $\sqrt{T\log T }$, exactly matching the best-possible approximation ratio from \cite{KleinbergW19}.